InformaticsMatters/okd-orchestrator/docs/source/creating-your-cluster.rst

     cd okd-orchestrator
     ./create.py

+You will be asked for confirmation before the deployment commences.
+Confirm with the prompted phrase to continue.

 If there's more than one deployment configuration in the project you'll need to name the one you want to use, e.g.::

     ./create.py simple-aws-frankfurt-3.9

+You will be prompted for a password to be assigned to the OKD admin account once the cluster has been created.
+Choose a password and keep a record of it so that you can login to the cluster console once OKD has been deployed.

+    To avoid being prompted for a password you can set one in the environment variable ``TF_VAR_okd_admin_password`` before running
+    ``create.py`` with something like
+    ``TF_VAR_okd_admin_password=blob1234 ./create.py``

 Once it's complete, your OKD Cluster should be installed, with a console available on the IP address or domain name that's routed to the Master node, i.e. the address used for the deployment's ``cluster.public_hostname``.

+You should be able to login as ``admin`` using the password chosen when you created the cluster.

     The Bastion is no longer needed once your cluster has been deployed and so you can **stop** it, if your cloud provider provides this functionality.